augchan42/augchan42.github.io/_posts/2025-08-03-mem0-aggressive-infer-behavior.md

 Mem0's `infer=True` behavior is a case study in how LLM prompts can be both powerful and problematic.
 The default prompts are well-designed for their intended use case, but they're too restrictive for general memory management.

 The solution isn't to abandon the intelligent filtering approach, but to make it more configurable and appropriate for different scenarios.
 With custom prompts and the option to use `infer=False`, you can get the benefits of intelligent memory management without the drawbacks of overly aggressive filtering.

+The key insight is that `infer=True` provides sophisticated semantic chunking that's much more intelligent than traditional text splitting, but the filtering can be too aggressive.
+The ideal approach is custom prompts that preserve the semantic chunking benefits while being more permissive about what gets stored.

 **Confidence: 95%** - This analysis is based on direct examination of the Mem0 codebase and the specific prompts that control the filtering behavior.